leandrocgsi/poi-playground/README.md

-# poi-playground
+# POI Playground

 [![Build Status](https://travis-ci.org/leandrocgsi/poi-playground.svg?branch=master)](https://travis-ci.org/leandrocgsi/poi-playground)
 [![Build Status](https://circleci.com/gh/leandrocgsi/poi-playground.svg?&style=shield)](https://circleci.com/gh/leandrocgsi/poi-playground/)

-This is a simple project with [Apache POI](https://poi.apache.org/).
+This is my POI playground where I do simple tests with [this framework](https://poi.apache.org/).

 You can see more about this in: